 Visiting Scholarship (2012) at the Ruralia Institute, Seinäjoki Unit, University of Helsinki (Finland).

-My main teaching responsibility is the coordination of Worlds of Food, a popular (ca 120 students each year) interdisciplinary course which is open to all third and fourth year undergarduate students regardless of degree intention.
-I also teach on food security as part of the postgraduate course Public Health Nutrition (part of the Rowett Institute's MSc in Human Nutrition) and on The Scientific Revolution and the Origins of Modern Science (level 1 undergraduate course in History).
+My main teaching responsibility is the coordination of: Worlds of Food, a popular (ca 120 students each year) interdisciplinary course which is open to all third and fourth year undergarduate students regardless of degree intention; and The Scientific Revolution and the Origins of Modern Science (level 1 undergraduate course).
 My teaching responsibilities are currently modest, as I have worked primarily in research since joining the Rowett Institute in 2018, I continue to take an active interest in pedagogy.
 I bacame a Fellow of the Higher Education Academy in late 2019.

 Prior to joining the Rowett Institute, my teaching duties included: